Sky Valley Education Center

 Environmental Science School

 This program gives students an in-depth experience in nature and environmental science topics.
 Students may be found on hikes along local rivers, working on tree planting service projects, studying nature writing and adventure literature, or working on the math and science of stream flow, bird population studies, and other projects.
-It is open to grades 7-10 and meets Monday, Tuesday and Thursdays from 9:00 am to 3:00 pm.
+It is open to grades 7-10 and meets three days per week.
 Check out the Sky Valley Environments web site.

 On Line Courses